All Episodes

 And what you do, well, as I explained in the video at the time, if you know the rifle round that's being fired, then you can get a pretty close approximation of the round's velocity.

-And knowing the speed of sound, and you can have a pretty close guess based on altitude, uh, you can get an altitude density guess, uh, humidity is a factor, barometric pressure, etc.
+And knowing the speed of sound, and you can have a pretty close guess based on altitude.

 But you can take a pretty good guess.

-You can get a speed of sound, and if you compare that to the speed of the rifle round, uh you realize that from typical rifles like an AR-15 firing a 556 round, you know, the the rounds are of course supersonic.
+And if you compare that to the speed of the rifle round, you realize that from typical rifles like an AR-15 firing a 5.56 round, you know, the rounds are, of course, supersonic.

 So any high-powered rifle round is a supersonic round.

-Even AR-15s, even you know, 308 Winchester rounds and certainly 30.6 or 300 wind mag or other rounds, you know, 6'5 Creedmore, etc.
+Even AR-15s, even, you know, 308 Winchester rounds and certainly 3006 or 300 Windmag or other rounds, you know, 6.5 Creedmoor, etc.

 These are all obviously hypersonic rounds, which means that if someone fires at you from a distance, the bullet arrives at your location before the sound of the rifle bang.

-It's a it's a it's the bullet breaking the sound barrier.
+It's the bullet breaking the sound barrier.

-It's described as a as a crack.
+It's described as a crack.

 So by taking the time difference between the crack and the bang, which is easy to do if you have audio analysis software, and then by taking a guess about the rifle's velocity, then you can estimate the distance of the shooter.

-Okay, and that's what I did with the Las Vegas shooting, and I clearly demonstrated that there were three shooters, not one.
+Okay, and that's what I did with the Las Vegas shooting.

-So we know that the Las Vegas shooting incident, there's a giant cover-up, and you know, a lot has come out since then about that, but I'm not going to focus on that today.
+And a lot has come out since then about that, but I'm not going to focus on that today.

-What I'm trying to point out here today is that we've seen a lot of sound analysis of the Charlie Kirk shooting.
+What I'm trying to point out here today is that we've seen a lot of sound analysis of the Charlie Kirk shooting, crack bang analysis, not to be confused with Hunter Biden's crack bang habit, which is smoking crack and banging hookers, but that's not forensic audio analysis.

-So crack bang audio analysis is what I describe, the time intervals, and uh but in order to do that, you have to have an estimate of the velocity of the projectile.
+But in order to do that, you have to have an estimate of the velocity of the projectile.

-And you can look up typical muzzle velocities of 30.6 rounds, and I don't know, it might be like 2900 feet per second or 3,000 or whatever it, whatever it is.
+And I don't know, it might be like 2,900 feet per second or 3,000 or whatever it is.

-Um, but you can get a pretty close approximation.
+But you can get a pretty close approximation.

-And then from that, you could then draw circles and try to determine like where was the shooter.
+And then from that, you could then draw circles and try to determine like, where was the shooter?

 Otherwise, there would have been a very large exit wound in the back of Charlie's neck.